- What is the difference between State and Federal court?

 - Will I be paid for jury service?

-All jurors receive $50.00 per day, and $0.56 per mile traveled to and from the courthouse.
-If you choose to take a rideshare (e.g., Uber, taxi, Lyft), you will be reimbursed for the rideshare expenses and will not receive mileage reimbursement.
+All jurors receive $50.00 per day, and $0.625 per mile traveled to and from the courthouse.
+If you choose to take a rideshare (e.g., Uber, taxi, Lyft), you will be not be reimbursed for the rideshare expenses, you will only receive mileage reimbursement.
 If you live 60 miles or more from the courthouse, you may choose to stay overnight during your jury service and/or the night before selection.
 If you choose to stay at a hotel, you will be reimbursed the actual cost of your lodging (not to exceed the current government rate) to cover the costs of lodging and a flat per diem rate to cover meals and incidental expenses.
 If you choose to stay with a friend or relative, rather than a hotel, you will receive a flat per diem rate to cover the costs of meals and incidental expenses.